tango-crypto/cardano-wallet-js/README.md

     // recovery phrase, this should be the same you use to create the wallet (see Wallet section) let recovery_phrase = [...];

+		// blockchain config, this is where you can find protocol params, slotsPerKESPeriod etc.
+	  // This lib comes with  Mainnet, Testnet and LocalCluster config, but you should pass your own to make sure they are up to date.
+	  // You can find the latest config files here: https://hydra.iohk.io/build/6498473/download/1/index.html let config = { ..., "protocolParams": {... "minFeeA": 44, ..., "minFeeB": 155381, ...} }

     // get first unused wallet's address
     let addresses = (await wallet.getUnusedAddresses()).slice(0, 1);